17 Captivating Books about Con Artists and Thieves

 This #booktok sensation is full of toxic relationships, high fashion, and DRAMA.
 Is it the best-written book?
 No. Did I read all 430+ pages in one day?
 Hell yeah.

-It was captivating and wonderful to learn about the lives of the women in the crime family.
-It’s a must-read mob novel because of how it addresses coming of age.
-Of all the friendship books on this list, this one is definitely the most unique.
+It was captivating and wonderful to learn about the lives of the women in a crime family.
+It’s a must-read mob novel because it’s so unique.

 If you like this post about Con Artists and thieves, check out the posts below.